wickedlyethan/wickedlyethan.github.io/content/recipes/2022-11-27_balsamic-chicken-and-mushrooms.md

 ---
 source_url: https://www.budgetbytes.com/balsamic-chicken-and-mushrooms/#wprm-recipe-container-46000
 slug: balsamic-chicken-and-mushrooms
-name: Balsamic Chicken and Mushrooms
+title: Balsamic Chicken and Mushrooms
 date_added: '2022-11-27'
 description: A quick buttery balsamic pan sauce brings a ton of flavor to these Balsamic Chicken and Mushrooms without a lot of work.
 Perfect for weeknight dinners!